 Trading can be an emotional rollercoaster, and emotional resilience is necessary for dealing with market volatility.
 Practive acounts allow traders to manage their emotions such as fear, greed, and frustration, allowing them to become more disciplined in their decision-making.

 In general, paper trading is free.
 Since it does not involve real money, there is typically no cost to use these practice accounts or tools.
+A free paper trading account it's an invaluable tool for traders.

 The good news is that paper trades are completely free in Gainium!